-The imported soybeans are then allocated to manufacturers according to their production capacity and needs.
-Since aT sells the soybeans at a predetermined release price, which is far lower than that of domestically produced soybeans, there is a huge opportunity for economic rent.
-The lower release price has been fixed at 1,020 won per kg since 2009, which reflects industry requests for low sourcing costs and the government's desire to control inflation rates.
+there is a huge opportunity for economic rent.
+The lower release price has been fixed at 1,020 won per kilogram since 2009, which reflects industry requests for low sourcing costs and the government's desire to control inflation rates.

-A small portion of the quota is administered by soybean oil manufacturers according to their requirements.
-In addition, since 2009, the small-scale manufacturers' association ("end-user") has obtained the right to import their own soybeans, on the condition that it pays the import mark-ups.
+Soybean oil manufacturers according to their requirements administer a small portion of the quota.
+In addition, since 2009, the small-scale manufacturers' association (end-user) has obtained the right to import their own soybeans, on the condition that it pays the import mark-ups.
 The mark-ups refer to a specified payment by importers on top of import prices, through which the government collects a part of the quota rents.

 The justification given to the manufacturers' association for the quota import was that aT provided only a single standard of imported soybeans to the food industry.
 However, the manufacturers' association claimed that only one particular quality or standard of soybeans imported by the aT (i.e., US No. 1 standard) could not meet the market's diverse demands.
 The logic of "right to select ingredients" led to the political decision to share the import rights with the industry.
 The annual quota to the end-user amounts to 30,000 tons or 13% of the overall quota.
-Like the STE, the manufacturers' association imports this amount at a low inquota rate of 5%.
+Like an STE case, the manufacturers' association imports this amount at a low in-quota rate of 5%.